mbeckem/tiro/docs/design/heap.md

 Most types have a fixed size, so usually the object's type will already contain the exact number of bytes occupied by the object.
 Some types, like strings or tuples, have variable size which makes inspection of the object's data necessary as well.

+A possible optimization of this is described in [LuaJIT's wiki][1]: use an additional bit to cache the computed size.
+The proposed design there also makes marking more efficient, because only a single bit needs to be changed to mark the cells of a block as live.

 ### Layout examples

 The following figure shows two common object layouts.